teodorlu/zepi/README.md

 Because I like maing my own tools, and a programming language is an interesting challenge!

+**Q: is this useful for anything practical?**

+Nope!
+Unless you're curious about how the sausage is made.

 ## How to run zepi

 The most straightforward way is with the `repl` subcommand: